 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
-A member of the SLT should be approached and/or advice taken from LA Family Services.
-Advice can be sought at any time from the NSPCC helpline on 0808 800 5000.
+A member of the SLT should be approached and/or advice taken from local authority children's social care.
+Advice can also be sought at any time from the NSPCC helpline on 0808 800 5000.
+Share any action taken with the DSL as soon as practically possible.

-Make a referral to LA Family Services directly, if appropriate (see 'Referral' below).
+Make a referral to local authority children's social care directly, if appropriate (see 'Referral' below).
 Share any action taken with the DSL as soon as possible.